Lew Brown: Career

 Brown started writing for Tin Pan Alley in 1912 and collaborated with established composers, like Albert Von Tilzer.
 Two of their well-known works that year were "(I'm Going Back to) Kentucky Sue" and "I'm the Lonesomest Gal in Town".
 Brown then wrote a string of popular World War I songs during 1914–1918, teaming with Von Tilzer, Al Harriman, and other composers.

 In 1925, Brown formed his most-successful songwriting partnership with Buddy DeSylva and Ray Henderson.
 Their cheerful hits, such as "Button Up Your Overcoat" and "The Birth of the Blues", earned lasting appreciation for "the rich variety of verbal mosaics" and "the suggestive imagery that was their trademark".
 DeSylva left in 1931 but Brown and Henderson continued scoring Broadway shows.
 Brown also worked with other composers, like Sammy Fain.
 "Brown in 1939 estimated that he had written or collaborated on about 7,000 songs."

 Brown wrote the lyrics to "Don't Sit Under the Apple Tree" (1942), which appeared in the film Private Buckaroo.
 Recordings by Glenn Miller and by the Andrews Sisters popularized the song with World War II soldiers and radio audiences.
 Not long after this hit, Brown retired from songwriting.

 Honors and awards

 Brown and Fain's "That Old Feeling" (1937) was nominated for an Academy Award for Best Original Song.
 "Don't Sit Under the Apple Tree" was inducted into the Grammy Hall of Fame.
 Von Tilzer, DeSylva, Brown and Henderson were all included in the inaugural class of the Songwriters Hall of Fame.

 Biographical film

-The DeSylva, Brown and Henderson songwriting team was the subject of the 1956 musical biopic: The Best Things in Life Are Free.
-Brown was portrayed by Ernest Borgnine.
+The DeSylva, Brown and Henderson songwriting team was the subject of the 1956 musical biopic: The Best Things in Life Are Free, produced by the Ephrons and based on a storyline by John O'Hara, who would have met and known them in twenties New York.
+Brown, who was still living when the film came out, was portrayed somewhat unflatteringly as being the most pugnacious and flawed of the trio by lookalike Ernest Borgnine.